Skip to Main Content

 An athletic grant-in-aid shall not be reduced or canceled during the period of award unless the student-athlete:

-2. Gives false information on my application, letter of intent or financial aid agreement, attestations or disclosures.
+2. Gives false information on an application, financial aid agreement, attestations or disclosures

-3. Engages in serious misconduct warranting substantial disciplinary penalty; or
+3. Engages in serious misconduct warranting substantial disciplinary penalty

-5. Failure to comply with other non-athletically related conditions (including but not limited to: academic policies or standards, team rules or policies).
+5. Fails to comply with other non-athletically related conditions (including but not limited to academic policies or standards, team rules or policies)

-7. 4-4 undergraduate transfer: UNF may not reduce or cancel an undergraduate four-year transfer student’s athletics aid if the student-athlete enters the transfer portal.
+4-4 undergraduate transfer: UNF may not reduce or cancel an undergraduate four-year transfer student’s athletics aid unless he/she:

-If a student-athlete believes that his/her athletic grant-in-aid has been non-renewed or reduced unjustly, the decision may be appealed to the University’s Financial Aid Committee.
+If a student-athlete believes that his/her athletic grant-in-aid has been non-renewed or reduced unjustly, the decision may be appealed to the University’s Athletic Financial Aid Appeals Committee.

 Renewals/Non-Renewals

-By July 1, the Office of Financial Aid shall notify each student-athlete who received an award the previous academic year whether the grant-in-aid has been renewed or not renewed for the next academic year.
-Even if a student-athlete has completed his/her eligibility, he/she will receive a “non-renewal” letter.
-If a student believes his/her athletic grant-in-aid has been non-renewed unjustly, the decision may be appealed to the University’s Financial Aid Committee.
+By July 1, the UNF Office of Student Financial Aid shall notify each student-athlete who received an award the previous academic year whether the grant-in-aid has been renewed or not renewed for the next academic year.
+Even if a student-athlete has completed his/her eligibility, he/she will receive a “non-renewal” email.
+If a student believes his/her athletic grant-in-aid has been non-renewed unjustly, the decision may be appealed to the University’s Athletic Financial Aid Appeals Committee.

 Procedures to Appeal Reduction, Cancellation or Non-Renewal of Grand-in-Aid

-The Athletic Department may choose to cancel, reduce, or not renew the athletic aid of a student-athlete.
+The Athletic Department may choose to cancel, reduce, or not renew the athletic aid of a student-athlete, based on certain factors.
 Should this occur, the individual has the right to appeal.
 The basic process for such an appeal is as follows:

-3. The student-athlete will have 14 calendar days from the date of the letter to request an appeal.
+3. The student-athlete will have 15 business days from the date of the letter to request an appeal

 Summer Athletic Aid

-An athletic grant-in-aid is only for the academic year.
+An athletic grant-in-aid only covers the fall and spring terms.
 Student-athletes on scholarship should not assume that their athletic grant-in-aid will cover summer school charges.
 The availability of summer aid is very limited!
-To be considered for summer athletic aid, an application must be completed and submitted by the deadline listed on the application.
-Some factors that will adversely affect a student-athlete’s request for summer athletic aid are:
+To be considered for summer athletics aid, an application must be completed and submitted by the deadline listed on the application.
+Some factors that will negatively affect a student-athlete’s request for summer athletics aid are:

-*NCAA regulations state that in order to receive summer athletic aid you must have received athletics aid during the preceding academic year or will receive athletic aid in the upcoming year. (exception: NCAA Bylaw 15.2.8.1.2).*
+NCAA regulations state that in order to receive summer athletics aid you must have received athletics aid during the preceding academic year or will receive athletics aid in the upcoming year. (exception: NCAA Bylaw 15.2.8.1.4, Athletics Aid Prior to Initial Full-Time Enrollment).

 Degree Completion Athletic Aid

-The award is up to the equivalency or the amount of the student’s athletic grant-in-aid during his/her final season of competition, whichever is less and is for TUITION only.
+The award is up to the equivalency or the amount of the student’s athletic grant-in-aid during his/her final season of competition (whichever is less) and is for TUITION only.
 The award may be split between two terms and is not guaranteed to all student-athletes (Exception 15.01.5.2.1 Degree Completion Program).
-Degree completion athletic aid is only awarded to student-athletes who have completed eligibility in their sport or have a career-ending injury.
+Degree completion athletics aid is only awarded to student-athletes who have completed eligibility in their sport or have a career-ending injury.
 To receive aid, the student-athlete must have been academically eligible the previous year, passed all courses for degree credit (C or higher in most instances) and not withdrawn from any course during their final season of competition.
-Exceptions for degree completion athletic aid will be evaluated on an individual basis.
-Other degree completion athletic aid may be awarded at the discretion of the specific sport’s head coach.
+Exceptions for degree completion athletics aid will be evaluated on an individual basis.
+Other degree completion athletics aid may be awarded at the discretion of the specific sport’s head coach.